chodorowicz/ts-debounce/README.md

 - `originalFunction`
   - the function which we want to debounce
 - `waitMilliseconds`
-  - how many seconds must pass before last function call for original function to be caled
+  - how many seconds must pass after most recent function call, for the original function to be called
 - `options`
-  - options object support now one argument
+  - options object supports now one argument
   - `isImmediate`
-    - if set to `true` then `originalFunction` will be called immediatelly, but on subsequent calls of debounced function original function won't be called, unless `waitMilliseconds` passed after last call
+    - if set to `true` then `originalFunction` will be called immediately, but on subsequent calls of the debounced function original function won't be called, unless `waitMilliseconds` passed after last call

 ## Credits & inspiration